 Don’t Eat Anything Greasy

 Foods that are high in grease or are really fatty, like a McDonald’s breakfast, can cause gastrointestinal upset.
 While some fats are great for your gut, like omega-3s found in fish or nuts, these fats don’t interact with your body the same way.
 Stuff like fast food often contains high levels of unhealthy fats like saturated and trans fatty acids that cause an inflammatory response in the body, meaning your body wants it out!

-Hold Off on
+Hold Off on Any Alcohol

 Alcohol can directly damage the digestive tract and research has also found it to mess with the good bacteria in your gut.
 If you really can’t avoid it, always try to match one glass or serving of alcohol with one glass of water.

 Instead of lounging around after supper, head outside for a 15-minute nighttime stroll—it’s a great way to get things moving again when you are feeling backed up and bloated.
 And if you regularly experience constipation, consider making walking part of your nightly routine.
 And if you tend to toss and turn, check out these tips for how to get better sleep.

 Inflammation, often brought on by spicy foods, dairy and chemical additives, may be to blame for your puffy tummy.
 According to numerous studies, ginger, traditionally used to ease stomach pain, blocks several genes and enzymes in the body that promote bloat-causing inflammation.
 If you prefer the taste of chai tea, typically made from a blend of cinnamon, cardamom, cloves and ginger, that may also do the trick— but may be less potent.
 Not a fan of ginger or chai?
 There are plenty of other teas that make great bloating remedies.